Welcome to the Research Platform Energy

 Control, IT and network components in the Security Lab Energy (Source: Hubert B. Keller, KIT)

-In the Security Lab Energy an exemplary distributed and networked energy system with typical components will be set up.
+In the Security Lab Energy (SecLabE) an exemplary distributed and networked energy system with typical components will be set up.
 The same control, IT and network components are used as in a real power network.
 The components planned are, for example, a small wind turbine, a battery, a photovoltaic system, a smart meter, etc. All communication infrastructure components including networking are also planned.
 The aim is to implement attacks on the ICT system and the automation components.
 In particular, the protocols are also the target of the analyses.
 Extensive data will be generated for the analyses.

 Power Hardware in the Loop Laboratory